ufechner7/KiteModels.jl/docs/src/index.md

 If you are using Windows, it is suggested to install git and bash, too.
 This is explained for example here: [Julia on Windows](https://github.com/ufechner7/KiteViewer/blob/main/doc/Windows.md) .

 ## Provides

+The type KPS3 with the **residual!** function for a DAE solver, representing the model.

+Additional functions to provide inputs and outputs of the model on each time step.
+Per time step the residual! function is called as many times as needed to find the solution at the end of the time step.

 Click on **Functions** on the left to see the exported functions.